geddy11/sysloss/README.md

 </p>

 # sysLoss
-sysLoss is a tool for analyzing system power and losses.
+sysLoss is a tool for analyzing power trees, system power and losses.
 From the smallest IoT sensor to large industrial installations.
 The tool is efficient and easy to use, the analysis result provides a detailed report on voltages, currents, power and efficiency for every component defined in the system.
 Output format is Pandas DataFrame: Create charts, plots and export to Excel and other formats.

 ## Installation
 ```bash